saidatnanjuki/saidatnanjuki.github.io/_posts/2017-06-17-outreachy-week1-and-2.md

 ---
 layout: post
-title: My First Two weeks - Multilanguage RGW Testing - Go Test Suite
+title: Outreachy With Ceph - Week 1 and 2
 comments: true
 ---

-## About  Multi Language S3 Testing for RGW Project
+# Working on Multi Language S3 Testing - Golang Test Suite

+## About the Project

 The project aims at implementing a set of tests to test RGW's S3 interface.
 RGW features an AWS s3 like interface against which tests are to be run.
 Currently there exists a python suite of tests implemented [here](https://github.com/ceph/s3-tests).This test suite uses an SDK from Amazon called Boto, and has 400 some tests in it.
 The goal for this project is to have other test suites, in other languages specifically (c++ , java and Go), that all test the same subset of the 400 python tests.

 The major deliverables of this project is to implement three test suites in :

 + Golang
-+ java and
++ Java and
 + C++

 If time allows, Then the tests shall also be connected to the Ceph Integration framework called Teuthology.